Ryan1997123/FrontEndDevelopmentCode/README.md

 <body>
 <h1>My project code from Codecademy's Front-End Engineeering Career Path Course</h1>
 <br>
- <p> Code will include but not limited to HTML, CSS, and JavaScript.
+ <p> The following code from these files will include but not limited to HTML, CSS, and JavaScript.</P>
+ <p>This repository is to practice my web-development skills further</p>